 The Low Birth Weight Development Center was founded in 1992 by Dr. Elizabeth Heyne, PA-C, PsyD and Dr. Roy Heyne, MD and has served over 5500 low birth weight children and parents.
-Currently, we assist 350 families annually through our onsite services, home visits and outreach.
+Currently, we assist approximately 350 families annually through our onsite services, home visits and outreach.

 LBWDC is committed to help families become self-sufficient and rely less on taxpayer assistance.

-With the lowest per-capita spending of any state, and nearly one of every four children living in poverty, this is the time to do just that.
-Recent research has shown that our programs help reduce the time infants spend in the Neonatal Intensive Care Unit by an average of 3 days per infant, saving the taxpayers more than $1 million per year.
-An investment in LBWDC yields $7 of savings to the public for every $1 of support.
+Research has shown that our programs help reduce the time infants spend in the Neonatal Intensive Care Unit by an average of 3 days per infant, saving the taxpayers more than $1 million per year (Heyne, 2010).